tomohirohiratsuka/SearchDevelopers/README.md

 # SearchDevelopers
-sample code to search developers with github api v3 this is just sample code to use github api v3.
+sample code to learn how to search developers with github api v3

 ## how to use
 ```cp .env.example .env ```